-A module designed to teach basic analytical skills and the theory behind these techniques, and to relate them to forensic and biomedical applications
+This module is designed to teach basic analytical skills,the theory behind these techniques, and an understanding of their application in forensic and biomedical contexts.

 The aim of this Module is to provide the student with an understanding of basic analytical techniques.

 By the end of this module the student should be able to:

 2. Apply, interpret and report statistical tests for data analysis

 3. Carry out a range of specified analyses

 Sample custody and traceability.
 Data interpretation and reporting.

 Sampling.
 Drying.
 Crushing.
 Weighing.
 Dissolution.
 Separation and concentration.

 Electromagnetic radiation and the nature of light.
 Beer Lambert law.
 Theory of spectroscopy.
 Instrumentation.
 UV-visible, AAS spectroscopy.
 Presumptive tests.
 Spectroscopic techniques.